mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 (also known as CmRDTs, or `operation-based CRDTs <https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#Operation-based_CRDTs>`_) is given in the paper
 `A comprehensive study of Convergent and Commutative Replicated Data Types`_ by Marc Shapiro et al.
-Eventuate provides a strong foundation for implementing operation-based CRDTs:
+Eventuate provides a strong foundation for implementing operation-based CRDTs because:

 - Update operations can be modeled as events and reliably broadcasted to all replicas by a :ref:`replicated-event-log`.
 - The command and event handler of an event-sourced actor can be used to implement the two update phases mentioned in